Gun Violence Prevention

 Commonsense Gun Violence Prevention Measures

-• Enhance background checks to close loopholes that allow for people at high risk of violence against themselves or others to purchase guns.
+• Enhance background checks to close loopholes that allow people at high risk of violence against themselves or others to purchase guns.

 • Limit access to assault weapons, high-capacity magazines, and “bump stocks,” which are attachments for semi-automatic weapons that increase firing speed, effectively simulating the abilities of a fully automatic weapon or machine gun.